KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 Most hardware changes should **not** require any manual intervention outside of the expectations from that particular hardware which would be OS-agnostic.
 However, if you swap from or to a Nvidia GPU, then [rebasing](../Installing_and_Managing_Software/Updates_Rollbacks_and_Rebasing/rebase_guide.md) will be necessary as a manual intervention to get the appropriate graphics drivers.

-## Can I uninstall pre-installed applications (that are not [Flatpaks](/Installing_and_Managing_Software/Flatpak.md))
-It is not recommended due to technical limitations.
-Uninstalling packages will result in slower updates and take up more storage space.
-Alternatively, you can hide programs from the application menu.

 ## Am I able to use AMD Fluid Motion Frames?

-Only if the game supports it.
-Not available globally for every game like on Windows.
+**Yes**, but only if the game supports it.
+Not available globally for every game like on Windows however there may game mods or [Decky plugins](https://github.com/xXJSONDeruloXx/Decky-Framegen) that mimic similar functionality.

 ## Can I change the hostname of my device?